Harrequin/MingleApp/README.md

 # Mingle App - Social Media API

-A RESTful API for a social media platform with JWT authentication, posts with expiration, and user interactions (likes, dislikes, comments).
+A RESTful API for a social media platform with JWT authentication, posts with expiration, and user interactions

 ## Technologies Used